bhits/phr/README.md

 # Patient Health Record Service

-The Patient Health Record (PHR) service is a component of Consent2Share (C2S).
-It is a core service which manages and retains information about each patient.
-It does **not** store a patient's consents or added providers (that is handled by the [Patient Consent Management (PCM)](https://github.com/bhits-dev/pcm) service).
-PHR also manages any C32 and/or CCDA documents which a **patient** has uploaded to their own account for use in testing their consents using the [Try My Policy](https://github.com/bhits-dev/try-policy) feature.
+The Patient Health Record (PHR) service is a component of Consent2Share.
+It is a core service that manages and retains information about each patient.
+It does **not** store patients' consents or added providers.
+(That is handled by the [Patient Consent Management (PCM)](https://github.com/bhits-dev/pcm) service).
+PHR also manages any C32 and/or C-CDA documents that a **patient** has uploaded to his or her own account for use in testing their consents using the [Try My Policy](https://github.com/bhits-dev/try-policy) feature.

 ## Build